scverse/pertpy/docs/api/api.md

 When analyzing CRISPR screen data, it is vital to know which perturbations were successful and which ones were not to accurately determine the effect of perturbations.

+[Mixscape](https://www.nature.com/articles/s41588-021-00778-2) is a pipeline that aims to determine and remove unsuccessfully perturbed cells {cite}`Papalexi2021`.
-[Mixscape](https://www.nature.com/articles/s41588-021-00778-2) first tries to remove confounding sources of variation such as cell cycle or replicate effect by calculating a perturbation signature Next, it determines which targeted cells were affected by the genetic perturbation (=KO) and which targeted cells were not (=NP) with the use of mixture models.
+First tries to remove confounding sources of variation such as cell cycle or replicate effect by calculating a perturbation signature
+Next, it determines which targeted cells were affected by the genetic perturbation (=KO) and which targeted cells were not (=NP) with the use of mixture models.
 Finally, it visualizes similarities and differences across different perturbations.